oneworq/js-technical-assignment/assignment-2/README.md

 _As a bonus:_

-You may add validation to the rendered form such that validation rules can be embedded in the JS object.
+- You may add validation to the rendered form such that validation rules can be embedded in the JS object and your component can work based on these validation rules.
+- Add a few more field types e.g.
+  - Radio option (one choice from a set of radio buttons)
+  - Select (one choice from a dropdown list of options),

 You may make use of any Javascript Frameworks/Libraries of your choice - Vue.js, React or Angular.js.